dominicusmento/CSharpTradFriLibrary/README.md

 After editing app.config you can hit F5 and run the project.
 You should have a grid displaying devices connected to your Gateway.
 Upon selecting a row(s) (row!! and not cell) you can turn On or Off your selected devices.
 If everything works, you can proceed with investigating the code written in TradFriGui because that's the way how you will use the library.

+*Note - you can also download the [nuget package](https://www.nuget.org/packages/Tomidix.CSharpTradFriLibrary) and use it in your project the same way I use it in a TradFriGui project.*

 ## 2. TradFriGui
 This project serves only as a demo project with an example on how to use the library, it is not intended to be a complete application but you can use it as a starting point for your main project.